CornHaki/CodSoft_Task_2/README.md

 # <s>INNOVEXA</s> Landing Page 🚀

-This is a modern and responsive landing page created for **Innovexa**, a brand aimed at delivering innovative solutions for a smarter future.
+This is a modern and responsive landing page created for <s>INNOVEXA</s>, a brand aimed at delivering innovative solutions for a smarter future.
 The page is designed to showcase the brand's mission, features, and offerings while ensuring an engaging user experience.

 ---